 Sherwin Williams Eider White

 SW Eider White is like a super light greige.
-It looks great with a variety of other neutral tones, including greens!
+It is technically an off-white, and it looks great with a variety of other neutral tones, including greens!

 Sherwin Williams Agreeable Gray or Accessible Beige